FlambeStinger/containerlab_project/Week 2/Progress.md

     - endpoints: ["leaf1: e1-2", "client2: e1-1"]
 ```
 ### Setting Static IPs for Clients
 I used the command `sudo docker exec -it [name of container] /bin/sh` to access my containers.
-From there I configured the clients' IP Address with `ip addr add 172.16.16.[client]/24 dev e1-1` and verified proper configuration with `ip add`:
+From there I configured the clients' IP Address with `ip addr add 172.16.16.[client]/24 dev e1-1` and verified proper configuration with `ip add`

 <p align="center">
 <img width="722" height="312" alt="image" src="https://github.com/user-attachments/assets/a34777a3-5ee7-4e03-9549-b29d3d573697" />
 </p>

 ### Configuring Leaf1
-To configure `leaf1` I SSHed and logged-in using the default credentials.
-Next I entered the configuration mode (called candidate).
-From there I configured the interfaces to act as switch interfaces and saved my configurations.
+Since Leaf1 will be acting as a switch, I knew that I needed to configure its interfaces to act like switchports.
+To do so, I entered into Candidate mode, then I selected the interface I wanted to configure (ethernet-1/1 and ethernet-1/2) and enabled it.
+Next, I created a subinterface and enabled it.
+Recall that in SRLinux, the majority of configurations must be enabled with the `admin-state enable` command.
+After enabling the subinterface, I configured it to act like a switchport by setting it as `type bridged`.
+Finally, I created a mac-vrf network instance called layer2 and assigned the subinterfaces to it.
+Doing this allowed the node to forward Layer 2 frames from and between the interfaces.
+This was what my configurations ended up looking.

 ```
 enter candidate